melanieso/password-cracker/README.md

 # password-cracker
-a beginner/simple implementation of a password cracker!
+a super simple implementation of a password cracker for comp6441